midzer/beerbase/content/breweries/sonoran-brewing-company/victorian-ipa.md

 srm: 0
 upc: 0
 ---
 Our IPA has lots of malt and hop character.
-This style originated during Queen Victoriaâ€™s reign as a strong, flavorful ale, which was able to survive the ocean voyage from England to India during the British occupation.
+This style originated during Queen Victoria’s reign as a strong, flavorful ale, which was able to survive the ocean voyage from England to India during the British occupation.